FabricatorsGuild/FG.AutoLogger/README.md

 ## Getting Started

+### Tutorial - Setting up the Tool in Visual Studio
 [![Setting up the Tool in Visual Studio](https://github.com/FabricatorsGuild/FG.AutoLogger/raw/master/docs/AutoLogger%20setup%20tool.PNG)](https://youtu.be/lQZxHx78A_A)

 There are currently two ways of generating concrete loggers and EventSource implementations in a project